 1-2 months after go-live, your hypercare will end.
 There’s no more budget left and everyone’s getting assigned to new projects.
 That, however, doesn’t mean all the issues you’ve had on the project miraculously disappear.
 How you handle them now will determine the future success of the solution.

 Reviewing the backlog can be a tedious task, but don’t skip it!
 Appropriately closing the ticket or reassigning it can ensure that the remaining issues are supported by the regular business support team in the future.

 Rather than just dumping the issues on the ongoing support team, make sure you’ve considered (and identified) the following:

 Issues That Can Be Closed and Never Fixed

 Sometimes new systems suggest new processes, and that’s okay.
 It’s not uncommon to have issue tickets logged and no one can remember why they were added, especially on a long project!

-This category also includes issues that maybe only occurred once a long time ago and haven’t been reported again since, those that were fixed or mitigated but never followed up on, and even issues that turned out to not be such a big deal.
+This category also includes issues that only occurred once a long time ago and haven’t been reported again since, those that were fixed or mitigated but never followed up on, or even issues that turned out to not be such a big deal.
 Close them!

 Issues That Are Actually Change Requests

-There’s the old adage, “plan for the worst, hope for the best.”
-This applies to planning for post-go-live support of the project.
-You can’t underestimate the importance of planning and preparation, focusing on what’s critical to success, and implementing a clean handoff to your project.
-With these elements, you ensure all the hard work you and your team have put into this project over months (maybe even years) pays off in the long run.
+There’s the old adage, “plan for the worst, hope for the best” that absolutely applies to planning for the transition from go-live to business as usual on a project.
+Don’t underestimate the importance of planning and preparation, focusing on what’s critical to success, creating the right team structures, and implementing a clean handoff to your project.
+With these elements, all the hard work you and your team put into the project over months (maybe even years) will pay off in the long run.